Ogden Nash

 Yes indeed, with arguments they are very fecund;

-Their first point is that money isn't everything, and that they have no money anyhow is their second.
+Their first point is that money isn't everything, and that they have no money

 Some people's money is merited,